GuillaumeMougeot/biom3d/docs/how_it_works/post_processing.md

    2. Keep biggest only : This filter keep only the biggest **centered** object, it is used in case where you know that you have 1 segmented object per image and that it is centered.
    If both filter are selected, you will have a warning and it will use Keep biggest only.

-The image is always resample to it's original shape before pre-preprocessing, if you decide to use the option `--skip preprocessing`, you must assure that the image has `original_shape` in its metadata and is in `(C,D,H,W)` for 3D aornd `(C,1,H,W)` for 2D.
+The image is always resample to it's original shape before pre-preprocessing, if you decide to use the option `--skip-preprocessing`, you must assure that the image has `original_shape` in its metadata and is in `(C,D,H,W)` for 3D or `(C,1,H,W)` for 2D.

-## Modifying the paramters :
+## Modifying the parameters :
 There are two way to modify the post procesing behaviour : by calling the function with specific parameter, that require to develop your own python script, or to modify the `config.yaml` file, if you want to do that before the training, you will have to .

 The default look of the post processing part in the config file is :